-Here are some examples of good smallmouth bass lures and how to fish them.
-The list is in order by season, basically by what lures work better in the spring to late fall.
+Here are six examples of good smallmouth bass lures and how to fish them.
+The list is in order by season, basically in order of what lures work best from early spring to late fall.
 This of course is directly related to water temperature.

 However, if you’re targeting bass in extremely cold water temps you want to work this bait way slower.
 The key is to let it sink all the way to the bottom and let it sit.
 Then you literally want to pop it up off the bottom every so often.
 I know this sounds boring but to get a bite in cold water from lethargic fish takes serious patience.

 These soft plastics all fall into the category of finesse fishing lures, at least for the particular ones we will be talking about here.
 These are all for the most part fished the same way, by dragging and hopping them along the bottom.
 Here are a few examples: